sjl/adopt/docs/01-usage.markdown

 one will take precedence.
 This is generally what you want, because it allows someone to add a shell alias with these options like this:

+    :::bash
     alias g='git --paginate --color=always'

 but still lets them override an option at runtime for a single invocation:

+    :::bash
     g --no-paginate log
     # expands to: git --paginate --color=always --no-paginate log

-If the last-given option didn't take precedence, they would have to fall back to the non-alias version of the command, and type out all the options they *do* want by hand.
+If the last-given option didn't take precedence, they'd have to fall back to the non-alias version of the command, and type out all the options they *do* want by hand.
 This is annoying, so it's usually better to let the last one win.

 ### Counting Options

-To define an option that counts how many times it's been given, like SSH's `-v`, we can say:
+To define an option that counts how many times it's been given, like SSH's `-v`, you can use something like this:

+    :::lisp
     (defparameter *option-verbosity*
       (adopt:make-option 'verbosity
         :short #\v